CFPB Continues War on Cash Advance Loans

 CFPB Appears Determined to Continue Its War on Cash Advances

 In June 2016, the CFPB released its long-awaited proposed regulations covering cash advance loans, auto title loans, payday loans and certain installment loans.
-The regulations apply to private lenders as well as credit unions and banks.
-The new rules also apply to lenders offering a payday loan or cash advance online and some installment loans that are offered online as well as through physical locations.
+The regulations get started to private lenders as well as credit unions and banks.
+The new rules also get started to lenders offering a payday loan or cash advance online and some installment loans that are offered online as well as through physical locations.

 The new regulations have been described as an attempt by the CFPB to drive cash advance lenders out of business.
 The day after the new regulations were released, an opinion piece appeared on Forbes.com with the title, “The CFPB Is Not Regulating Payday Loans, It is Abolishing Them.”
 Within the month, the Credit Union National Association, or CUNA, sent a letter to the CFPB warning that the new regulations would make it impossible for credit unions to continue to help their members with short-term, small-dollar loans.
 The Independent Community Bankers of America echoed CUNA’s concerns.
 The Small Business Administration’s Office of Advocacy expressed its concerns over the proposed regulations and urged the CFPB to make several changes.
 In November 2016, CUNA sent another letter to the CFPB, urging an immediate moratorium on all of the agency’s future rulemaking as well as all pending regulations.

 Apparently, none of this matters to the CFPB.
 In September 2016, Richard Cordray, the agency’s director, addressed the National Association of Federal Credit Unions, and his remarks concerning the pending rules for small-dollar loans gave no hint that he was wavering in his commitment to see the proposed regulations enacted.
 That same month, the CFPB filed suit against no fewer than five lenders who offered auto title loans.

 CFPB Is Ignoring Evidence and History